-This section contains information about MySQL Cluster NDB 7.2 releases through 5.5.48-ndb-7.2.25, which is currently available for use in production beginning with MySQL Cluster NDB 7.2.4.
+This section contains information about MySQL Cluster NDB 7.2 releases through 5.5.49-ndb-7.2.25, which is currently available for use in production beginning with MySQL Cluster NDB 7.2.4.
 MySQL Cluster NDB 7.1, MySQL Cluster NDB 7.0, and MySQL Cluster NDB 6.3 are previous GA release series; although these are still supported, we recommend that new deployments use MySQL Cluster NDB 7.2.
-For information about MySQL Cluster NDB 7.1 and previous releases, see MySQL Cluster NDB 6.1 - 7.1, in the MySQL 5.1 Manual.
+For information about MySQL Cluster NDB 7.1 and previous releases, see the MySQL 5.1 Reference Manual.

 The following improvements to MySQL Cluster have been made in MySQL Cluster NDB 7.2:

 Based on MySQL Server 5.5.
 Previous MySQL Cluster release series, including MySQL Cluster NDB 7.1, used MySQL 5.1 as a base.
 Beginning with MySQL Cluster NDB 7.2.1, MySQL Cluster NDB 7.2 is based on MySQL Server 5.5, so that MySQL Cluster users can benefit from MySQL 5.5's improvements in scalability and performance monitoring.
 As with MySQL 5.5, MySQL Cluster NDB 7.2.1 and later use CMake for configuring and building from source in place of GNU Autotools (used in MySQL 5.1 and MySQL Cluster releases based on MySQL 5.1).
 For more information about changes and improvements in MySQL 5.5, see Section 1.4, “What Is New in MySQL 5.5”.